deepthimhegde/COVID-19-hackathon/index.md

 ### About this hackathon

 Have you found yourself wondering how you can play a part in combating COVID-19 recently, all from the comforts of your home?
 Ponder no more!
-In response to the current events, UW MSDS proudly presents its first ever online hackathon.
+In response to the current events, the **University of Washington's MSDS students and alumni** proudly present the first ever online Data Science Hackathon, **sponsored by [UW MSDS](https://www.washington.edu/datasciencemasters/)**.
 Come join us and help the efforts of the open source community and ongoing research by putting your data science caps on!

+### When?

+June 13th and 14th.

 ### Steps to participate in the hackathon